devopness/devopness/docs/applications/deploy-application.md

 1. Review deploy information then click `Confirm`
    > A notification popup will be displayed, confirming that the deployment has been triggered
 1. Wait for the `Application:Deploy` action to be completed

+{% note %}

+**NOTE**: To make the application publicly accessible over the internet, you need to create a virtual host.
+This can be done using a web domain; if you don't already have one registered, you can create a virtual host for the server's IP address instead, for quick access to test your application.

+{% endnote %}